1. What should I expect during my first visit?

 The nature, severity and history of each individual concern determine the optimal number of treatments.
 A treatment course is 10 sessions.
 Most acute conditions may only require 2-3 treatments to achieve good results.
 However, some chronic complaints many need 1-2 courses of treatment to achieve results.
 Symptoms can often be relieved in a small number of treatments, however chronic conditions may be a longer journey.

 8. Will you work with my Doctor?

-Traditional Chinese Medicine can help people who have not been successfully treated using conventional western medicine.
 With your consent, Alice will share information regarding your care with your doctor or other health professionals.

 9. Can I get acupuncture while I am pregnant?